wavefrontHQ/docs/pages/doc/users_groups.md

 Here's what you need to know:

 * You cannot remove users from the Everyone group.
 All users, including Super Admin, are always in the Everyone group.
+* You cannot delete the Everyone group.
 * You can change the permissions assigned to the Everyone group.
 By default, the group has no explicit permissions, which means users can browse data but cannot modify anything.
 * **Warning** If you change the permissions assigned to the Everyone group, you change the permissions for each user in your environment.
 * If you use access control in your environment, you can share a dashboard with the Everyone group to:
   - Give View & Modify access to users who have Dashboard permissions
   - Give View access to users who don't have Dashboard permissions You can also remove the Everyone group from a dashboard to limit access to the dashboard.

+### What is the Ingest Only Group?

+The Ingest Only group is created when Wavefront enables groups.
+The group is meant for service accounts and it has only the **Direct Data Ingestion** permission by default.
+You cannot delete this group.
+You can change the permissions assigned to this group.

 ## Managing Groups